dev-master-ninja/mysql-dba-scripts/cluster/README-galera.md

 # Install Galera Cluster Manager

-## Credit where credit is due:
+## Credit where credit is due
 > **BIG SHOUT OUT** This *README* is adapted from the official and original documentation found on [Installing Galera Cluster](https://galeracluster.com/library/training/tutorials/galera-installation.html).
 Other information about Galera Cluster can be found on the original website: https://galeracluster.com/

 ## DISCLAIMER
 > The scripts and commands in this repository come with **absolutely no warranty**.
 This information is purely designed and intended for **instructional purposes only**.
-Any damage or loss of data when implementing these commands and scripts is the **sole responsibility of the user of these scripts**.
+Any damage or loss of data when implementing these commands and scripts is the **sole responsibility of the user of the information listed here**.

 ## Architecture
 <img src="architecture.png">